microsoft/vscode-wiki/Roadmap.md

 ### For extension users

 * :runner: Improve extension recommendation system
-* Improve extension searching
+* Improve searching for extensions
-* Simplify tracking down issues caused by installed extensions and make it easier to file issues
+* :runner: Simplify tracking down issues caused by installed extensions and make it easier to file issues
-* Show the user more information about the usage of a extension (startup time, error rate, etc.).
+* :runner: Show the user more information about the usage of a extension (startup time, error rate, etc.).

 ### For extension authors